qiushiyan/old-website/content/project/javascript-notebook/index.md

 ---

-An interactive notebook for JavaScript.
+A command line tool to create browser-based interactive notebook for JavaScript and TypeScript, similar to Jupyter Notebook.

 To use the app, run `npx javascript-notebook serve` and then navigate to https://localhost:3001